 When you receive our ready plants they will measure approximately 6-10cm in height from the root of the plant to the top of the stem.

-Our Ready Plants are great value with offers starting at £9.99 for 30 plants PLUS 15 FREE.
-Cost per plant is 19p each – fantastic value!
+Our Ready Plants are great value with offers starting at £13.99 for 50 Ready Plants.
+Cost per plant is less than 20p each – fantastic value!
 And all ready plants come with FREE delivery.

 We sell a full range of summer and winter flowering ready plants.
 Summer flowering ready plants are sold in the Spring.
 They are despatched at the end of March to the end of May – varieties include Geraniums, Impatiens, Petunia, Begonia, Antirrhinum, Pansy, Lobelia and more.
 Most varieties will flower from May through to the first frost.